Skip to main content

 Bremelanotide (PT-141) MC4R / MC1R Flushing, nausea, and transient increases in blood pressure.
 Primarily used for sexual dysfunction.
 Approved for hypoactive sexual desire disorder.

-The development of compounds like BIM-22493, which showed efficacy in without adverse cardiovascular signals in primate models, demonstrates that it is possible to decouple the metabolic benefits of MC4R activation from the unwanted cardiovascular effects.
+The development of compounds like BIM-22493, which showed efficacy in weight loss without adverse cardiovascular signals in primate models, demonstrates that it is possible to decouple the metabolic benefits of MC4R activation from the unwanted cardiovascular effects.
 This ongoing research is the key to developing future generations of melanocortin agonists with even more refined safety profiles.
 The goal is to create molecules that are highly selective for MC4R, minimizing off-target actions and providing a cleaner therapeutic intervention.

 Academic